 You can buy Ethernet cables at any electronics shop, but if you wish to have Ethernet sockets fitted in your house it is a better idea to contact an electrician or have it done when you’re having renovation work carried out in your home.
 This is not a service offered by Proximus.

 Check that your Ethernet cables aren't too old.
 It is best to use RJ45 Ethernet cables which are at least cat 5e.
-Use them to connect as many devices as possible, especially the ones which use the most bandwidth, such as the decoder, console and Wi-Fi Booster.
+Use them to connect as many devices as possible, especially the ones which use the most bandwidth, such as the TV Box, console and Wi-Fi Booster.

 If you’ve not already done so, use your MyProximus application to switch on Smart Wi-Fi.
 Smart Wi-Fi makes sure that your device always connects to the best Wi-Fi frequency, which is pretty useful!